Students who register for summer courses and wish to receive financial aid are required to fulfill the criteria listed below to be eligible.

 Federal Work-Study (FWS)

-- Please apply for a summer 2019 FWS offer through the Federal Work-Study Summer Request form.
+- Please apply for a summer 2020 FWS offer through the Federal Work-Study Summer Request Form.

 - FWS summer aid review will begin mid-March.
 Students will receive an email regarding the outcome of their FWS aid application.
-When you receive your work-study offer, remember to accept it in Testudo!
-Then complete the Summer FWS Work Authorization form.
+Once you've received your work-study offer, and after your have secured an FWS job, please log in to Testudo to: